Web3-Pi/Ethereum-On-Raspberry-Pi/docs/GetStart/pair-devices.md

 [http://eop-consensus.local:7197/node/system/status](http://eop-consensus.local:7197/node/system/status)

-When instalation is completed you will see JSON like that
+When installation is completed you will see JSON like this:
 ``` sh
 {"host_name": "eop-exec", "num_cores": 4, "cpu_percent": 14.9, "mem_total": 8324055040, "mem_used": 6542295040, "mem_free": 503726080, "mem_percent": 81.8, "swap_total": 0, "swap_used": 4642058240, "swap_free": 12537806848, "swap_percent": 27.0, "disk_used": 1207331737600}
 ```

-If site is not anavaible **please wait and try again**.
-Instalation can take up to 15 minutes.
+If the site is not available, **please wait and try again**.
+Installation can take up to 15 minutes.

 !!! note "mDNS"
     mDNS service needs some time to start.